Kot-r/petsim-images/README.md

 Images update and automatically upload here once per ~2 hours to prevent rate limits!

-Tip: you can use the `image_missing.png` file if the image is missing!
+Tip: you can use the `image_missing.png` file if the image is missing, and use `shiny.png` for shiny pets, fruits and empowered enchants!

-##### NOTE: Only pets are currently supported!
-But works with both PS99 & Pets GO

-> Current Script Version: 1.0
+> Current Script Version: 2.0
 >
-> Recent Changes: added `shiny.png`!
+> Recent Changes:
+> - Support for much more collections other than pets!
+> - Auto-retry logic to prevent image loss while download (limited to 10, image missing after download wave = outage)